 Training providers may use skills tests’ results to make a decision on your application, so you should aim to pass these tests as soon as possible after you have submitted your application to give yourself the best chance of obtaining a place.

-- A minimum of two weeks, or equivalent, school placement experience before commencing the course (or other recent activities that demonstrate a particular interest in working with children)
+- We recommend that you complete two weeks, or equivalent, school placement experience before commencing the course (or other recent activities that demonstrate a particular interest in working with children)

 - the ability to travel between different training locations within the county (access to own transport is desirable due to our rural location)

 - Confidence in using appropriate ICT skills